The Death and Life of Atlantic City

 At the end of June, Crandon texted me to say that his deal with Straub was off.
 “Greed and evil have destroyed A.C.”
 He explained, “What happened is we got circumvented.”
 Straub, apparently, had cut him out of the loop and gone directly to the Chinese.
 He had come to see the potential of junkets from overseas.
 Crandon sent photos of Tara Lordi in Shanghai with a Chinese man, whom he still, vestigially, called “my partner”: “2 days after that photo, Chinese canceled our deal.”
 Crandon vowed revenge: “We will keep it in litigation for years.
 No one will get Revel.”

 If Straub was really planning to sell to the Chinese, he wasn’t saying.
 Lordi says she went to Shanghai to play polo.
 Straub said he was looking for groups to help manage the hotel and the casino.
 All the while, Revel remained closed.
 Still no light shows or clean windows, to say nothing of the four thousand new jobs the city so desperately needed.
 Revel’s remaining employees were let go.
-There was no one left, really, except for the security guards overlooking the slots, in the sweltering heat of an un-air-conditioned glass box in high summer.
+There was no one left, really, except for the security guards overlooking the slots, in the freezing glass box in the winter which caused for the owners to call emergency boiler rental.

 “No word on Revel, Showboat, or any of these things,” Mike Hauke said, down at Tony Boloney’s.
 “It’s frustrating.”
 Weekends were busy, weekdays were soft.
 It was hard to make decisions or plans.
 “Sometimes, Tuesday, Wednesday, Thursday, you drive around town and see four or five cars.”
 The talk at the shop was mostly about water parks, or the recent news about the mysterious disappearance of three million dollars, which the Langford administration had given to a Bronx businessman in 2013, for a community-loan program that seems to have never made a loan. ♦